-Using the Civil Resolution Tribunal
+The Civil Resolution Tribunal and strata disputes

 The CRT offers new ways to resolve your disputes and legal issues in a timely and cost-effective manner.
 The CRT: